vgobbi8/vgobbi8/README.md

 - 🚀 **Software Engineer** passionate about scalable systems, clean architectures, and high-quality solutions.
 - 🧠 Experienced in **.NET Core**, **Flutter**, **TypeScript**, **PostgreSQL**, and **AWS Cloud**.
 - 🤖 Enthusiastic about **AI-driven development**, automation, and modern system design.
-- 🌍 Focused on building an **international career** and contributing to global projects.
-- 🎸 When I’m not coding, I’m probably playing rock, exploring car tech, or learning something new.

 ---